Jamoxidase/tRNA-text-to-SQL/README.md

 ## System Architecture

 - **Embeddings**: Generated using the Voyage AI API (external service)
+- **LLM Inference**: Can be performed via:
+  - Remote LLMs via LiteLLM proxy (claude-3-5-sonnet, openai-gpt-4, etc.)
-- **LLM Inference**: Performed using Ollama locally within the container
+  - Local LLMs using Ollama (ollama:mistral-openorca)
 - **Database**: Local SQLite database for tRNA data storage and querying

+### Using Ollama Models

+To use the Ollama-based model:
+1. Select "ollama:mistral-openorca" from the model dropdown in the UI
+2. The system will automatically route the request to the Ollama API instead of LiteLLM
+3. The Docker container comes with Ollama pre-installed and the mistral-openorca model pre-loaded

 ## Performance Considerations